Chicken with Fondue Sauce

-Inspired by the series on cheese of the world I prepared this amazing chicken breast with a dripping cheese similar in consistency to a fondue - a Franco Suisse speciality.
+Inspired by the series on cheeses of the world, I prepared this amazing chicken breast with a dripping cheese similar in consistency to a fondue-a Franco Suisse speciality.
 It was simple and elegant.

-While it may not be perfect for a warm summers day - it would work really well for days in cold winters.
-Served with a nice salad like Panzanella or a warm ratatouille and a glass of wine the meal could be embraced with warmth and a foodie fervor.
+While it may not be perfect for a warm summer day, it would work really well for days in cold winters.
+Served with a nice salad like Panzanella or a warm ratatouille and a glass of wine, the meal could be embraced with warmth and foodie fervor.

 Serves 66 chicken breasts with bone and skin on